dingmaotu/mql4-lib/README.md

 The `ObjectAttr` macro declares standard get/set methods for a class.
 Just follow the Java Beans(TM) convention.

-I used some macro tricks to work around limits of MQL4.
+I used some macro tricks to work around limits of MQL.
 I will document the library in detail when I have the time.

 With this approach, you can write reusable EAs, Scripts, or Indicators.
 You do